oBreak/oB-twitter-search/README.md

         'count':        terms['count']['value']
     }

+Where value will be something like 'Legos' or 'Popcorn'.
 The app will then return the relevant data for those tweets as specified in the below section (both are found within the search() function).
 This section subject to change but will be preserved in the readme (for now).